Xilinx/Vitis_Accel_Examples/101_hello_world/details.md

 Kernel arguments specify the inputs read from the global memory and outputs written back to it.
-HLS interface pragma is used to specify the protocol used for transfer of data between global memory and the kernel and creation of
+HLS INTERFACE pragma is used to specify the protocol used for transfer of data between global memory and the kernel and creation of
 RTL ports during interface synthesis.

 `#pragma HLS INTERFACE m_axi port=in1  offset=slave bundle=gmem`